 Look to state DOTs or universities for certification programs

 State Departments of Transportation may offer technician certifications or partner with area colleges.
 Check out your state DOT website for information, or do an online search for state universities that offer concrete technician certifications.
-California's DOT recently announced such a partnership with Cal State Long Beach.
+California's DOT has implemented such a partnership with Cal State Long Beach.

 Recertification through ACI and NRMCA is every five years, while NICET recertifies every three years.
-With NICET, technicians do not test, but submit an application, accompanied by a Continuing Professional Development Log, and fee.
+With NICET, technicians do not test but apply, accompanied by a Continuing Professional Development Log, and fee.
 Keep the following in mind when recertifying:

 - What is the recertification policy and criteria, including renewal date?